ivotron/popper2-paper/paper.md

 ### Workflow Definition and Configuration Parsers

-The workflow file and the configuration file are parsed by their respective parser plugins at the initial stages of a workflow execution.
+The workflow file and the configuration file are parsed by their respective parser plugins at the initial stages of the workflow execution.
 The parsers are responsible for reading and parsing the YML files into an internal format;
 running syntactic and semantic validation checks;
 normalizing the various attributes and generating a workflow DAG.
-The workflow parser has a pluggable architecture that allows adding support of other workflow languages.
+The workflow parser has a pluggable architecture that allows adding support to other workflow languages.

 ### Workflow Runner

 The Workflow runner is in charge of taking a parsed workflow representation as input and executing it.
-It also downloads actions referenced by the steps in a workflow, checks the presence of secrets that are required by a workflow and routes the execution of a step to the configured container engine through the requested resource manager.
+It also downloads actions referenced by the steps in a workflow, checks the presence of secrets that are required by a workflow, and routes the execution of a step to the configured container engine through the requested resource manager.
 The runner also maintains a cache directory to optimize multiple aspects of execution such as avoid cloning repositories if they have been already cloned previously.
 Thus, this component orchestrates the entire workflow execution process.

 ### Resource Manager and Container Engine API

 Popper supports running containers in both single-node and multi-node cluster environments.
-Each of these different environments have very specific job and process scheduling policies.
+Each of these different environments has a very specific job and process scheduling policies.
 The resource manager API is a pluggable interface that allows the creation of plugins (also referred to as runners) for distinct job schedulers (e.g. SLURM, SGE, HTCondor, etc.) and cluster managers (e.g. Kubernetes, Mesos, YARN, etc.).
 Currently, plugins for SLURM and Kubernetes exist, as well as the default local runner that executes workflows on the local machine where Popper is executed.
 Resource manager plugins provide abstractions for different container engines which allows a particular resource manager to support new container engines through plugins.